KarelKubat/hrid/README.md

 - The checksum starts at zero.
 - For each rune in the ID, its position in the alphabet (i.e., its numeric value) is added to the checksum, and then the checksum is resized to "fit" the base of the alphabet using a modulo operation.
 - The resulting checksum rune is added to the ID.
 - When the checksum length indicates that more than 1 checksum runes should be added, then the process repeats.
-I.e., the second checksum rune that is added represents the ID *and* the first checksum rune.
+I.e., the second checksum rune that is added represents the ID *and* the first checksum rune, the third checksum rune represents the ID plus the two checksum runes, etc..

 Assuming that the alphabet is `ABCDEFGH`, then an `A` is the value zero, a `B` is the value one etc. (This is in fact a base-8 conversion, but with funky digits `A-H` instead of `0-7`.)
 When converting the number 14 to an ID, with 2 checksum runes, the following applies:
 - 14 is represented as `BG` (check your octal converter, 14 decimal is 016 octal).